 Aviation security is everyone's business.
 You can help protect aviation security against acts of unlawful interference.
 During your stay at the airport, be alert.
-Report directly to the nearest security personnel, any suspicious object or incident that could affect aviation security.
+Report directly to the nearest security personnel, any suspicious object, behaviour or incident that could affect aviation security.

 2. HISTORY OF AVIATION IN CYPRUS